pimentafm/provisioning-eks-cluster/README.md

-# Provision an EKS Cluster
+# Provisioning an EKS Cluster

 Start the project: `terraform init`